Amendlovitz/Recent-Projects/socket/ReadMe.txt

-Primitive chatroom made using Node.js and socket.io
+Primitive chatroom made using Node.js and socket.io.
+Note: Node modules not included.